 Introduction to Postgres List Schemas

-The database administrator and manager need to be aware of all the environment of the database server they are using.
-In the case of PostgreSQL, the server can handle data of multiple databases at a single time.
+The database administrator and manager need to be aware of all the database server’s environment.
+In the case of PostgreSQL, the server can handle data from multiple databases at a single time.
 The database administrator needs to know about all the databases and the tables and schema related data about the database server.
-In this article, we will learn how we can check and view the schema related information in PostgreSQL.
+This article will learn how we can check and view the schema related information in PostgreSQL.

 Datatypes – Postgres List Schemas

-The views of information schema use a special type of datatypes which are simple domains that are generated over the built-in ones.
+The views of information schema use a special type of data types that are simple domains generated over the built-in ones.
 These data types are not to be used in our outer work related to our databases.
 It is exclusively used by information schema view only.
-However, in cases where the information is fetched from information schema then you need to handle them in your application.
+However, when the information is fetched from the information schema, you need to handle them in your application.
 All columns in information schema views can belong to one of the following datatypes.

-Instead of using raw SQL queries for listing the data from the database, we can use metacommands which are short and precise and can be used with the help of psql.
-Psql evaluates these metacommands and even translates them to SQL raw commands sometimes provided if they issued in the system tables of the server.
-Metacommands are recognized by a backslash and the command keyword followed by the parameters if any if you want to pass to the query.
+Instead of using raw SQL queries for listing the data from the database, we can use metacommands that are short and precise and can be used with psql.
+Psql evaluates these metacommands and even translates them to SQL raw commands sometimes provided if they issued in the server’s system tables.
+A backslash recognizes metacommands and the command keyword followed by the parameters if any, if you want to pass to the query.

 How to Use Postgres List Schemas?

 Now, we will see how we can list databases using the psql command.\list, or \l can be used.

 Open your PostgreSQL command prompt and then type SQL to get its command prompt.
 No type \list and press enter.
 These are the output that you will see “Three default databases of PostgreSQL”.